 SLEEP DEPRIVATION LEADS TO EMPLOYEE DECEPTION

 The authors based their research on past findings that show that sleep deprived employees are more likely to engage in unethical behavior (Christian & Ellis, 2011).
 When faced with an unethical opportunity, people need to use a certain amount of self-control to prevent themselves from doing the unethical thing.
 Researchers call this self-regulation, and people have a certain “reserve” of resources that they can use to self-regulate themselves.
 When people are sleep-deprived, the brain undergoes physiological changes that deplete the resources available to self-regulate.
-When this happens, a person may no longer have the ability to stand up to temptation, and it becomes more likely that they will actually behave unethically.
+When this happens, people may no longer have the ability to stand up to temptation, and it becomes more likely that they will actually behave unethically.

 THE ROLE OF CAFFEINE AND SOCIAL INFLUENCE